It’s a question that comes up at the start of every year: How can you effectively audit your labor law poster program?

 - Green: Poster is compliant

 - Yellow: Poster is updated – new poster pending shipment

 Posters for Remote Workers

 Lastly, with so many employees working from home, maintaining labor law poster compliance takes on an added level of complexity.

 Some vendors offer an intranet poster program, updating new postings automatically and giving employees easy access to their applicable posters.

-While the task of ensuring dozens of locations are complaint may seem daunting, establishing a strong process and taking advantage of the available tools can give you peace of mind and help you focus on other responsibilities.
+While the task of ensuring dozens of locations are compliant may seem daunting, establishing a strong process and taking advantage of available tools can give you peace of mind and help you focus on other responsibilities.